 The Indenture provides that an event of default ("Event of Default") in respect of the Debentures will occur if any one or more of the following described events has occurred and is continuing with respect to the Debentures: (a) failure for 15 days to pay interest on the Debentures when due, (b) failure to pay principal or premium, if any, on the Debentures when due whether at maturity, upon redemption, by declaration or otherwise (whether such payment is due in cash.
-Units or other securities or property or a combination thereof), (c) if a decree or order of a court having jurisdiction is entered adjudging the REIT a bankrupt or insolvent under the Bankruptcy and Insolvency Act (Canada) or any other bankruptcy, insolvency or analogous laws, or issuing sequestration or process of execution against, or against any substantial part of, the property of the REIT, or appointing a receiver of, or of any substantial part of, the property of the REIT or ordering the winding-up or liquidation of its affairs, and any such decree or order continues unstayed and in effect for a period of 60 days, (d) if the REIT institutes proceedings to be adjudicated a bankrupt or insolvent, or consents to the institution of bankruptcy or insolvency proceedings against it under the Bankruptcy and Insolvency Act (Canada) or any other bankruptcy, insolvency or analogous laws, or consents to the filing of any such petition or to the appointment of a receiver of, or of any substantial part of, the property of the REIT or makes a general assignment for the benefit of creditors, or admits in writing its inability to pay its debts generally as they become due, (e) if a resolution is passed for the winding-up or liquidation of the REIT, except in the course of carrying out or pursuant to a transaction in respect of which certain conditions are duly observed and performed, (f) if, after the date of the Indenture, any proceedings with respect to the REIT are taken with respect to a compromise or arrangement with respect to creditors of the REIT generally, under the applicable legislation of any jurisdiction, (g) default in the delivery, when due, of all cash and any Units or other consideration payable on conversion with respect to the Debentures, which default continues for 15 days, (h) the REIT fails to comply with the restrictions on amalgamation, merger and sale of certain assets pursuant to Article 12 of the Indenture, or (i) default in the observance or performance of a material covenant contained in certain sections of the Indenture regarding covenants of the REIT by the REIT for a period of 30 days after notice in writing has been given by the Debenture Trustee to the REIT specifying such default and requiring the REIT to remedy such default.
-If an Event of Default has occurred and is continuing, the Debenture Trustee may, in its discretion, and shall, upon request of holders of not less than 25% in principal amount of the debentures issued under the Indenture, declare the principal of and interest on all outstanding debentures representing more than 50% of the outstanding principal amount of the debentures of all the debentures issued under the Indenture to be immediately due and payable.
-In certain cases, the holders of debentures representing more than 50% of the outstanding principal amount of the debentures issued under the Indentures issues issued under the Indentures
+Units or other securities or property or a combination thereof), (c) if a decree or order of a court having jurisdiction is entered adjudging the REIT a bankrupt or insolvent under the Bankruptcy and Insolvency Act (Canada) or any other bankruptcy, insolvency or analogous laws, or issuing seguestration or process of execution against, or against any substantial part of, the property of the REIT, or appointing a receiver of, or of any substantial part of, the property of the REIT or ordering the winding-up or liquidation of its affairs, and any such decree or order continues unstayed and in effect for a period of 60 days, (d) if the REIT institutes proceedings to be adjudicated a bankrupt or insolvent, or consents to the institution of bankruptcy or insolvency proceedings against it under the Bankruptcy and Insolvency Act (Canada) or any other bankruptcy, insolvency or analogous laws, or consents to the filing of any such petition or to the appointment of a receiver of, or of any substantial part of, the property of the REIT or makes a general assignment for the benefit of creditors, or admits in writing its inability to pay its debts generally as they become due, (e) if a resolution is passed for the winding-up or liquidation of the REIT, except in the course of carrying out or pursuant to a transaction in respect of which certain conditions are duly observed and performed, (f) if, after the date of the Indenture, any proceedings with respect to the REIT are taken with respect to a compromise or arrangement with respect to creditors of the REIT generally, under the applicable legislation of any jurisdiction, (g) default in the delivery, when due, of all cash and any Units or other consideration payable on conversion with respect to the Debentures, which default continues for 15 days, (h) the REIT fails to comply with the restrictions on amalgamation, merger and sale of certain assets pursuant to Article 12 of the Indenture, or (i) default in the observance or performance of a material covenant contained in certain sections of the Indenture regarding covenants of the REIT by the REIT for a period of 30 days after notice in writing has been given by the Debenture Trustee to the REIT specifying such default and requiring the REIT to remedy such default.
+If an Event of Default has occurred and is continuing, the Debenture Trustee may, in its discretion, and shall, upon request of holders of not less than 25% in principal amount of the debentures issued under the Indenture, declare the principal of and interest on all outstanding debentures issued under the Indenture to be immediately due and payable.
+In certain cases, the holders of debentures representing more than 50% of the outstanding principal amount of the debentures issued under the Indenture may, on behalf of the holders of all the debentures issued under the Indenture, waive any Event of Default and/or cancel any such declaration upon such terms as such holders shall prescribe.